VincxBlox/evalsone-free-api/README.md

-# evalsone-free-api
+# AIDOC-free-api
- Provides Evalsone/DeepInfra/PollinationAI unlimited API to all.
+ Provides AIDOC unlimited API to all.

 # !!!!
 VERY MUCH EXPERIMENTAL!
 # DO NOT USE THIS IN A PRODUCTION ENVIRONMENT.
+# and its currently complete shit but it works

 I am not responsible for the usage of this script.
 If any of the owners of these services wants me to tkae it down off of this, simply contact me.